ilmartoo/LiDAR-based_anomaly_detector/error_measuring/README.md

 ./error_measuring/setup_libraries.sh
 ```

-***Note:*** *OpenBLAS (or LAPACK) library needs to be installed for `armadillo` to work properly, so you may be prompt with a request to install the libopenblas-dev package if not present in your system.
-If you do not wish to install it through the script you may install with your preferred package manager or manually (be sure to link it properly to `armadillo` if you wish to do it this way).*
+> OpenBLAS (or LAPACK) library needs to be installed for `armadillo` to work properly, so you may be prompt with a request to install the libopenblas-dev package if not present in your system.
+If you do not wish to install it through the script you may install with your preferred package manager or manually (be sure to link it properly to `armadillo` if you wish to do it this way).

 This will decompress the minimalist libraries to the `bin/` folder, compile the libraries and install them in the `libs/` folder, without the need to modify the project's `CMakeLists.txt` file.